facebook/zstd/doc/zstd_compression_format.md

 Frames
 ------
 Zstandard compressed data is made of one or more __frames__.
-Each frame is independent and can be decompressed indepedently of other frames.
+Each frame is independent and can be decompressed independently of other frames.
 The decompressed content of multiple concatenated frames is the concatenation of each frame decompressed content.

 There are two frame formats defined by Zstandard:
   Zstandard frames and Skippable frames.
-Zstandard frames contain compressed data, while skippable frames contain no data and can be used for metadata.
+Zstandard frames contain compressed data, while skippable frames contain custom user metadata.

 ## Zstandard frames
 The structure of a single Zstandard frame is following: